sergei-mironov/litrepl/docs/usage/application-scenarios.md

 #### Command Line, Converting formatted Markdown to Jupyter Notebook

-[Pandoc](https://pandoc.org) could be used to conver LitREPL-formatted markdown documents to the Jupyter Notebook format.
-In order to make it recognize the code and result fields, addtional formatting is required.
+[Pandoc](https://pandoc.org) could be used to convert LitREPL-formatted markdown documents to the Jupyter Notebook format.
+In order to make it recognize the code and result fields, additional formatting is required.
 Currently we aware of two
 options:

 ##### Using fenced Markdown syntax extension